garymarkfuller/tellyourmp-website/suggested-features.md

 + Granular ok_to_email permissions per campaign.
 + Per site upload folder.
 + CSS overrides file hooked to site id class.
 + For loop for images to prevent need to use defined.
++ MP name and user address details in email.
++ EasyAdmin version of dark/light/auto.

 Other tasks that I need to complete to assist with potential new features are: